mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 ## Recap

 Through the creation of a usable Sketch library containing common email components, styles and assets, a significantly simplified codebase that better leveraged our new CRM platform and the beginnings of a thorough set of documentation.
 With these three improvements in place, designers had a stable baseline to work from, along with documentation related to key workstreams, and developer colleagues has access to a super simple repo of HTML email code that they could interact with through Github.
-Furthermore, because we'd some common templates and assets available in our CRM platform, marketing colleagues were given the freedom they needed to create new emails as and when needed.
+Furthermore, because we'd made some common templates and assets available in our CRM platform, marketing colleagues were given the freedom they needed to create new emails when required.

-None of the solutions presented were perfect, and there is a lot that could be improved, however each solution represents an initial starting point that can be iterated on and improved over time.
+None of the solutions presented were perfect, and there is a lot that could be improved, however each solution represented an initial starting point that could be iterated on and improved over time.

-It's worth noting that this project was quite a large one, and I might split this page in to several smaller case studies in the future so I can describe each in a bit more detail.
+This project was quite a large one, and I might split this page in to several smaller case studies in the future so I can describe each in a bit more detail along with a breakdown of what could have been done differently.